Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Related Work

 \section{Related Work}

-\mysubsection{Exact verification via SMT and BaB.} Many complete solvers follow a similar high-level pattern: they repeatedly (i) perform case splitting on ReLU activations, and (ii) propagate bounds to prune the search~\cite{KaBaDiJuKo17,KaHuIbJuLaLiShThWuZeDiKoBa19,BuLuTuToKoKu20}.
-SMT-based approaches encode the network as a set of constraints and delegate splitting and pruning to the SMT engine, whereas BaB frameworks make the branching-and-bounding loop explicit and often optimize branching scores (e.g., activation-based BaBSR) and relaxations.
-Recent work strengthens this approach via faster/stronger dual (Lagrangian) relaxations and improved branching, further shrinking search trees~\cite{BuLuTuToKoKu20}.
-Our contribution is complementary: we learn a splitting policy that can be inserted into a BaB framework or an SMT-based solver, replacing hand-crafted splitting heuristics and comparing directly against them.
+\mysubsection{Exact verification via SMT and BaB.} Complete solvers repeatedly perform case splitting on piecewise-linear activations and propagate bounds to prune the search space~\cite{KaBaDiJuKo17,KaHuIbJuLaLiShThWuZeDiKoBa19}.
+Recent work strengthens this paradigm through tighter relaxations and improved branching scores~\cite{BuLuTuToKoKu20}.
+Our contribution is complementary: we learn a splitting policy that can be inserted into a BaB framework or an SMT-based solver, replacing hand-crafted splitting heuristics.

-\mysubsection{Learning for branching and verification.} Jeong et al.~\cite{JeLuKe21} use a graph neural network to guide node selection in neural network verification, helping the solver choose which existing subproblem to expand next.
-Our work instead uses DQfD to learn the branching rule itself: the policy selects how to split ReLU phases and thus determines how new subproblems are created, directly influencing relaxation tightness and pruning effectiveness and the structure of the BaB tree.

-\mysubsection{RL for learning to branch (MILP).} Qu et al.~\cite{QuLiZhZeYuWaLvLiMa22} use RL to learn branching rules for general Mixed Integer Linear Programs (MILPs).
-While this approach shares our high-level goal of learning to branch, the decision problem in neural network verification is structurally different: branching fixes ReLU phases and must interact with specialized nonlinear relaxations and bound-tightening techniques whose soundness depends on how the search space is split.
-In contrast, MILP branching operates on exact linear constraints and LP relaxations that are automatically and soundly derived from the MILP formulation.

-\mysubsection{The Marabou Verifier.} In this work we focused on the Marabou verifier as our backend, improving its performance.
-Marabou is a modern solver that integrates search-based and deduction-based techniques~\cite{KaHuIbJuLaLiShThWuZeDiKoBa19}, alongside abstraction-refinement techniques~\cite{ElCoKa23} and proof-production~\cite{IsReWuBaKa26, ElIsKaLaWu25, BaElLaAlKa25, DeIsKoStPaKa25}.
-It has been applied in a variety of tasks, ranging from verifying object-detection systems~\cite{ElElIsDuGaPoBoCoKa24}, robotic systems~\cite{AmMaZeKaSc24, BaAmCoReKa23, AmCoYeMaHaFaKa23} and aerospace systems~\cite{MaAmWuDaNeRaMeDuGaShKaBa24, MaAmWuDaNeRaMeDuHoKaBa24}; and has also been used to formally prune neural networks~\cite{LaKa21}.
-All of these tasks, and others, stand to benefit from any improvement in Marabou's runtime.
+\mysubsection{Learning for branching and verification.} Learning-guided branching has been explored in several related settings.
+In neural network verification, Jeong et al.~\cite{JeLuKe21} use a graph neural network to guide \emph{node selection}.
+Our work is distinct: we use DQfD to learn the \emph{branching rule} itself, directly affecting how subproblems are created and, consequently, the effectiveness of bound tightening and pruning.
+Qu et al.~\cite{QuLiZhZeYuWaLvLiMa22} apply reinforcement learning to branching in general MILP queries; however, DNN verification is structurally different, because branching must interact with specialized nonlinear relaxations and sound bound-tightening procedures.
+Liang et al.~\cite{LiGaPoCz16} propose an online adaptive branching heuristic for CDCL SAT solvers; while similarly motivated, their setting involves Boolean branching with online feedback, whereas our policy is learned offline from demonstrations and transferred across related verification queries.